botaojia/cars/README.md

 Fortunately, cloud9 had a temporary promotion which enables me to use 3 free workspaces to crawling in parallel for New York, New Jersey and California data.

 Unfortunately, Heroku free dyno does not support Redis persistence.
 The cache will be cleaned during their maintenance window.
-Regardless, I will configured Redis volatile-lru Maxmemory policy in case the free dyno run out of memory.
+Regardless, I configured Redis volatile-lru Maxmemory policy in case the free dyno run out of memory.